Cremorne (Vic.)

 Cremorne lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Cremorne (Vic.) statistical area (Lv2) was estimated at approximately 2,614 as of November 2025.
-This figure represents an increase of 456 people since the 2021 Census, which reported a population of 2,158.
-The change is inferred from AreaSearch's estimation of the resident population at 2,592 in June 2024, along with the validation of 84 new addresses since the Census date.
-This results in a population density ratio of 3,844 persons per square kilometer, placing Cremorne (Vic.) in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 21.1% since the 2021 census exceeds both the national average of 9.7% and the state average.
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving this growth.
+As of February 2026, the estimated population of the suburb of Cremorne (Vic.) is around 2,615.
+This reflects an increase of 457 people since the 2021 Census, which reported a population of 2,158.
+The change was inferred from AreaSearch's estimation of the resident population at 2,592 following examination of the latest ERP data release by the ABS in June 2024 and an additional 95 validated new addresses since the Census date.
+This level of population results in a density ratio of 3,845 persons per square kilometer, placing Cremorne in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 21.2% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a significant growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch's projections for Cremorne (Vic.) are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the Cremorne (Vic.) area is forecasted to experience significant population growth, with an increase of 775 persons expected by 2041, reflecting a total gain of 19.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking ahead, significant population increases are forecasted for the top quartile of statistical areas across the nation, with Cremorne expected to grow by 784 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population